From late winter throughout spring, vibrant flower fields and enchanting orchards become the main attractions in California.

 - Cloverleaf and Collins Farm at 9055 Olmo Lane, Davis, CA

-Open: You can see the blooming sunflower fields from sunrise to sunset while driving by.
-For a self-guided tour, contact the farms about their hours and entrance fees.
+Open: You can see the blooming sunflower fields from sunrise to sunset while driving nearby.
+For a self-guided tour, contact the above-mentioned farms about their hours and entrance fees.

 4. Sunflower Fields in Half Moon Bay